 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term care residents who are showing signs of depression.
-Some would argue this is a reasonable measure of patient quality of life.
+This is a measure of the percent of long-term care residents who are exhibiting symptoms of depression.
+Some experts argue that this is a measure of quality of care.

 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term patients that received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for seniors, making these vaccines important for resident well-being.
+This is a measure of the percent of long-term stay residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This metric measures the percentage of long-term care patients that required increased assistance with activities of daily living over time.
+This datapoint measures the percentage of long-term residents who needed increased assistance with activities of daily living over time.
 ADL's include activities such as taking medications and eating.
-Many in the industry argue this is a reliable measure of a resident's well-being.
+Many argue that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This indicates the percentage of residents who were able to retain mobility over time.
-Retaining mobility can be a good sign for residents' health.
+This is the percent of patients that were able to retain mobility over time.
+Retaining mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations